MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L02/Lab02_Build_Desktop_Flow.md

 4. Enter **Perform Site Inspection** for Flow name and click **Launch app**.

-5. Desktop flow should launch.
+5. Power Automate Desktop flow designer should launch.
+You may need to click **Open** on the browser to permit the action.

 6. Expand the **Browser automation** group and double click on the **Launch new Microsoft Edge** action.